Meaning of Diversification

-This strategy refers to an entity offering new services or developing new products that appeal to the firm’s current customer base.
+This strategy of horizontal diversification refers to an entity offering new services or developing new products that appeal to the firm’s current customer base.
 For example, a dairy company producing cheese adds a new variety of cheese to its product line.

 In a concentric diversification strategy, the entity introduces new products with an aim to fully utilize the potential of the prevailing technologies and marketing system.
 For example, a bakery making bread starts producing biscuits.